-The Houston Firefighters' Relief and Retirement Fund's investment portfolio concluded the fiscal year ending June 30, 2022, with a total portfolio investment return of 0.1% gross, exceeding the policy benchmark return of -4.0% by 4.1%.
-Public equities ended the year with -18.4%, fixed income with -9.0%, hedge funds with -8.6%, private equity with 25.3%, private debt with 11.8%, and real estate with 24.0%.
-The Fund maintained a slight underweight position in public equities and hedge funds, and an underweight position in fixed income.
-The investment strategy focused on maximizing returns within the risk budget and maintained a higher risk profile relative to the benchmark.
-This, with the sudden rise in volatility due to global macro events, such as continued lockdowns in China, the Russia-Ukraine war, continued supply chain issues, and rising interest rates, affected overall returns.
-The Fund's five-year (9.4%) return and ten-year (8.7%) return exceeded the policy benchmark (6.9% and 7.1%, respectively), reflecting long-term sustainable outperformance.
+The Houston Firefighters' Relief and Retirement Fund's investment portfolio concluded the fiscal year ending June 30, 2023, with a total portfolio investment return of 4.2% gross, underperforming the policy benchmark return of 6.3% by 2.1%.
+Public equities ended the year with 14.6%, fixed income with 9.4%, hedge funds with 2.2%, private equity with -5.8%, private debt with 4.1%, and real estate with 2.7%.
+FY 2023 was the year when the Federal Reserve fought the onset of inflation with the fastest rate of interest rate increases in the last forty years.
+While it is still not clear if they achieved the intended goals, they did manage to slow down the rate of increase in inflation.
+This aggressive move resulted in the breakdown of the traditional bonds / equities diversification benefit.

+HFRRF took a defensive stance, cutting its exposure in public equities and fixed rate bonds and added more to floating rates and private assets.
+Private Equity underperformed public equites and was the main reason for underperforming the policy benchmark for the fiscal year.
+The Fund's five-year (8.5%) return and ten-year (8.0%) return exceeded the policy benchmark (6.8% and 6.8%, respectively), reflecting long-term sustainable outperformance.